FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 As shown, the current OpMode will NOT appear on the driver station's OpMode list because of the ``@Disabled`` annotation which has been included.
-This line can simply be deleted , or commented out, to make the OpMode visible.
+This line can simply be deleted, or commented out, to make the OpMode visible.